Walter Bartel: Life

-After 1945 he was rehabilitated by the KDP (after several review procedures) and became a founding member of the Socialist Unity Party of Germany (SED).
+After 1945, he was rehabilitated by the KDP (after several review procedures) and became a founding member of the Socialist Unity Party of Germany (SED).
 After a short stint as Head of Department for Popular Education for the Magistrat of Berlin, he became the personal advisor of Wilhelm Pieck for party activities.
-In 1953 he was investigated by the party again.
+In 1953, he was investigated by the party again.
 After this he moved to academic work.
 He received a doctorate and became professor of Twentieth Century History at Leipzig University.
-From 1957 to 1962 he was Director of the Deutsches Institut für Zeitgeschichte (DIZ).
+From 1957 to 1962, he was Director of the Deutsches Institut für Zeitgeschichte (DIZ).
 After that he took up a lectureship in Twentieth Century History at Humboldt University in Berlin.
-In 1965 he became prorector for student affairs and in 1967 he received a chair.
-From the 1970s he was deeply involved in the affairs of Buchenwald survivors and was Chairman of the Buchenwald Committee and a board member of the Committee of Anti-Fascist Resistance.
-From 1970 he was Deputy Chairman of the Internationalen Komitee Buchenwald-Dora und Kommandos.
+In 1965, he became prorector for student affairs and in 1967 he received a chair.
+From the 1970s, he was deeply involved in the affairs of Buchenwald survivors and was Chairman of the Buchenwald Committee and a board member of the Committee of Anti-Fascist Resistance.
+From 1970, he was Deputy Chairman of the Internationalen Komitee Buchenwald-Dora und Kommandos.

 As a historian he produced works on the anti-Fascist resistance of the left wing of the SDP, a standard work on the history of Buchenwald and on the Chairman of the KDP, Ernst Thälmann.

 Walter Bartel and a small group of like-minded individuals sought to establish historical seminars and institutes in the DDR which conformed to the SED's regulations.
 The "Guild" of DDR Historians was not initially in the Marxist tradition.
-According to Lothar Mertens, Walter Bartel (like Horst Bartel, Karl Bittel, Rudolf Lindau und Albert Schreiner) lacked the necessary skill and rigour to sufficiently distance his academic output from the category of "mere" party propaganda.
+According to Lothar Mertens, Walter Bartel (like Horst Bartel, Karl Bittel, Rudolf Lindau and Albert Schreiner) lacked the necessary skill and rigour to sufficiently distance his academic output from the category of "mere" party propaganda.